gorchlevlok/MinecraftForge/README.md

-# How to install Forge: For Players
+# How to install Forge: For Playerz

 Go to [the Forge website](http://files.minecraftforge.net) and select the minecraft version you wish to get forge for from the list.